cka09191/cka09191.github.io/_posts/2023-11-28-On-Quantum-Mechanics.md

 title: On Quantum Mechanics
 categories:
   - Quantum Mechanics

----
+feature_text: |
   I'll post about quantum mechanics for a few weeks to summarize my study in university.
 The content of these posts will serve as a foundation for future discussions and posts on the topic of quantum information.
+excerpt: |
+  I'll post about quantum mechanics for a few weeks to summarize my study in university.
+The content of these posts will serve as a foundation for future discussions and posts on the topic of quantum information.
+---